-ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design.

-iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.
+- i) () Commencement Meeting shall be conducted at the start of audit. - ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design. - iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.

-ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design.

-iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.
+- i) () Commencement Meeting shall be conducted at the start of audit. - ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design. - iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.

-ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to fully appreciate the thinking behind the proposed design.

-iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.
+- i) () Commencement Meeting shall be conducted at the start of audit. - ii) () Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to fully appreciate the thinking behind the proposed design. - iii) Recommended on the designer response to be included in the RSA presentation for the completion meeting.

-ii) Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design, method of construction and site traffic management/ control plan.

-iii) Recommended on the designer/contractor response to be combined in RSA presentation for the completion meeting.

-iv) If any major change of the design occurs during construction, a supplementary RSA Stage 3 shall be carried out on the proposed change.
+- i) () Commencement Meeting shall be conducted at the start of audit. - ii) Before the auditor finalises his audit report for submission to the Approving Authority, it is always necessary that a discussion to be conducted with the project sponsor and the design consultant to review and fully appreciate the thinking behind the proposed design, method of construction and site traffic management/control plan. - iii) Recommended on the designer/contractor response to be combined in RSA presentation for the completion meeting. - iv) If any major change of the design occurs during construction, a supplementary RSA Stage 3 shall be carried out on the proposed change.